ros2/ros2_documentation/source/Tutorials/Intermediate/Colcon-Tutorial.rst

 .. attention::

-   To build packages on Windows you need to be in a Visual Studio environment, see `Building the ROS 2 Code <windows-dev-build-ros2>` for more details.
+   To build packages on Windows you need to be in a Visual Studio environment, see :ref:`Building the ROS 2 Code <windows-dev-build-ros2>` for more details.

 In the root of the workspace, run ``colcon build``.
 Since build types such as ``ament_cmake`` do not support the concept of the ``devel`` space and require the package to be installed, colcon supports the option ``--symlink-install``.